zeditor01/zpdteduk/sessions/Lesson_1.md

 respond with ```R 00,I```

 Now watch the z/OS console messages scroll over the screen.
 Every time you watch these messages you will become more aware of what the IPL sequence is doing.
+The screenshot below catched the IPL sequence initialising the TCPIP stack and the OMVS envirnment.

 ![IPLSEQ02](/sessions/images/iplseq02.JPG)